 - Noise assessments

 The Licensing Act 2003, which came into force in November 2005, relates to 'Licensed Premises' and is underpinned by four objectives.
 The objectives are:

 - The Protection of Children from Harm

 The Nottingham City Council is a 'Responsible Authority' under the Licensing Act 2003 and is consulted on all Business and street trading licences for premises that wish to operate within the Nottingham City Council district.
-As a Responsible Authority, the team considers the application with regard to the objectives of the Act, in particular the 'prevention of public nuisance' objective and the likely impact of noise from activities at the premises on residents, businesses and the general public in the vicinity.
+As a Responsible Authority, the team considers the application concerning the objectives of the Act, in particular, the 'prevention of public nuisance' objective and the likely impact of noise from activities at the premises on residents, businesses and the general public in the vicinity.
 These duties are carried out by the Environmental Health and Safer Places Team.

 The Licensing Authority is responsible for issuing all Premises Licences and Club Premises Certificates.
 However, where appropriate, the Environmental Health and Safer Places Team recommends conditions be imposed on a licence or certificate to ensure that the prevention of public nuisance objective can be realised.